602 Commando Company: Falklands War

-During the Argentine retreat from the Mount Kent area on 30 May, Sergeant Mario Antonio Cisnerofrom 602 Commando Company ―armed with a 7.62 mm machinegun― and Sergeant Luis Alberto Kovalskifrom 601 National Gendarmerie Special Forces Squadron (also armed with a machinegun) repeatedly fired at low flying Royal Air Force fighter-bombers conducting strafing runs with the British reporting the loss of one GR-3 Harrier (Harrier XZ 963, piloted by Squadron-Leader Jerry Pook) to small-arms fire.
+During the Argentine retreat from the Mount Kent area on 30 May, Sergeant Mario Antonio Cisnero from 602 Commando Company and Sergeant Luis Alberto Kovalski from 601 National Gendarmerie Special Forces Squadron, armed with machine guns, repeatedly fired at low-flying Royal Air Force fighter-bombers conducting strafing runs; the British reported the loss of one GR-3 Harrier (XZ 963, piloted by Squadron-Leader Jerry Pook) to small-arms fire.

 The 1st Assault Section fought in the Battle of Top Malo House on 31 May 1982.
-In an action lasting 45 minutes, the Argentine Army Special Forces patrol under Captain José Arnobio Vercesi was defeated and the survivors captured in the encounter with the British Mountain and Arctic Warfare Cadre, a Royal Marines unit, attached to the 3 Commando Brigade that reported 3 British badly wounded in the gun-battle.
+In an action lasting 45 minutes, the Argentine Army Special Forces patrol under Captain José Arnobio Vercesi was defeated and the survivors captured in the encounter with the British Mountain and Arctic Warfare Cadre, a Royal Marines unit, attached to the 3 Commando Brigade (3 Cdo Bde) that reported 3 British badly wounded in the gun battle.
 Another British Marine (Sergeant McClean) suffered bone bruising when hit in the hand while attempting to fire a 66mm anti-tank rocket.

-On the night of 5–6 June Captain Andres Ferrero's 3rd Assault Section dislodged a platoon of Royal Marines in the form of Lieutenant Tony Hornby's 10 Troop, 42 Commando from Mount Wall that had been calling down softening up fire on the Mount Harriet defenders.
+On the night of 5–6 June Captain Andres Ferrero's 3rd Assault Section dislodged Lieutenant Tony Hornby's 10 Troop, 42 Commando from Mount Wall, that had been calling down softening-up fire on the Mount Harriet defenders.
 According to Ferrero:

-On 8 June, Private 1st Class Argentino Foremny of the 602 Commando Company Blowpipe Team that Major Rico had sent forward to Mount Harriet, with the help of the built-in zoom-in sight of his man-portable surface-to-air missile launcher, confirmed the presence of the British troopships Sir Galahad and Sir Tristram at Port Pleasant:
+On 8 June, Private 1st Class Argentino Foremny of the 602 Commando Company Blowpipe Team that Major Rico had sent forward to Mount Harriet, using the zoom sight of his portable surface-to-air missile launcher, reported the presence of two British transport ships (troopships Sir Galahad and Sir Tristram) at Port Pleasant:

-Captain Ferrero's 3rd Assault Section suffered one killed (Sergeant Mario Antonio Cisnero) and one wounded (First Lieutenant Jorge Manuel Vizoso-Posse) while Captain Eduardo Miguel Santo's supporting National Gendarmerie section suffered another dead (Sergeant Ramon Acosta) and another wounded (Sergeant Pablo Daniel Parada) in a fierce action near Murrell River on the night of 9/10 June, seizing much equipment and forcing the attacking Royal Marines platoon to withdraw, with Major Rico belatedly calling down fire support from Lieutenant-Colonel Martin Balza's 3rd Artillery Group in an attempt to cut off the British escape route and take prisoners.
+Captain Ferrero's 3rd Assault Section suffered one killed (Sergeant Mario Antonio Cisnero) and one wounded (First Lieutenant Jorge Manuel Vizoso-Posse), while Captain Eduardo Miguel Santo's supporting National Gendarmerie section suffered another death (Sergeant Ramon Acosta) and another wounded (Sergeant Pablo Daniel Parada) in a fierce action near Murrell River on the night of 9/10 June, seizing much equipment and forcing the attacking Royal Marines platoon to withdraw, with Major Rico belatedly calling down fire support from Lieutenant-Colonel Martin Balza's 3rd Artillery Group in an attempt to cut off the British escape route and take prisoners.